-Dimplex have a range of dehumidifiers under the “Forte” brand.
+Dimplex has a range of dehumidifiers under the “Forte” brand.
 All 3 models available are the same design but have different extraction levels.
-The model that makes it into our Top 10 list is the DXDH10N, which is the entry level model.
+The model that makes it into our Top 10 list is the DXDH10N, which is the entry-level model.

-With a RRP price of £145, the Dimplex DXDH10N is the one of the lowest priced dehumidifiers reviewed, so how does it compare with more expensive units and do you still get value for money?
+With an RRP price of £145, the Dimplex DXDH10N is one of the lowest priced dehumidifiers reviewed, so how does it compare with more expensive units and do you still get value for money?

 The DXDH10N is a compressor type dehumidifier so has the benefit of lower power consumption levels but the disadvantage of increased noise versus desiccant models.
 The DXDH10N is rated at 10 litres per day extraction at 30oC/80% relative humidity.
 This allows it to be compared with the DeLonghi dehumidifier models which are rated at 32oC/80% relative humidity.
 The closest equivalent model from DeLonghi is the DEM10 compact which also has a 10 litres per day extraction rate but a much higher retail price of £160.